How To Start a Vending Machine Business in 2026

 Well-placed machines in optimal locations typically reach full investment recoupment in around 18 months.

-How Many Machines Do I Need For A Full-Time Income?
+How Many Machines Do I Need for a Full-Time Income?

 If well-performing machines average $500 monthly profit each, you'll need around 10 strategically placed units to generate a $5,000 monthly income.
 Your results will vary based on location quality and product selection.